 The signature dish of The Kati Roll Company, Kati Rolls, are made by wrapping warm paratha, a type of Indian flat bread, around a variety of meats, vegetables and cheese.
 Each ingredient is marinated in a proprietary blend of Indian spices, creating a distinctive taste available nowhere else.

-Diners may choose from a select few fillings like beef, chicken, lamb, egg, cheese or potatoes to construct a Kati Roll to their liking.
-The finished Kati Roll is wrapped and served hot, making it a satisfying meal that can be enjoyed virtually anywhere.
+Diners may choose from a select few fillings like beef, chicken, lamb, egg, shrimp, mixed veggie patty, chana masala, paneer cheese or potatoes.
+The finished Kati Roll is wrapped in either a paratha or a whole wheat roti and served hot, making it a satisfying meal that can be enjoyed virtually anywhere.

 Urbanization and street food go hand in hand.
 Across the globe, street food has become an important part of daily life as local populations find work outside their homes or villages.
 Street food is of particular cultural importance in India, where colonization by the British Empire compromised traditional Indian life.
 Street food gave pushcart vendors and their families a means of income as well as a vital cultural connection.
 Street food is still an integral part of Indian life and, though served from a diner rather than a pushcart, The Kati Roll Company upholds this essential Indian tradition.

 The Kati Roll Company didn't stay the best-kept secret of Greenwich Village for long.
 News spread and food critics began lining up to get a taste for themselves.

 Jeet Thayil of India in New York says that "If you have to ask what a Kati Roll is, you haven't lived."